Sun365/Try-20190916/README.md

 ***

-## 目录 Timetable & Learning Project
+## 目录 Timetable and Learning Project

 * [1-proiect of Pictures](#1)